slideloft/new-docs/run-core-node/monitoring.md

 You may find the below exporters useful for monitoring your infrastructure as they provide incredible insight into your operating system and database metrics.
 Installing and configuring these exporters is out of the scope of this document but should be relatively straightforward.

 * [node\_exporter](https://prometheus.io/docs/guides/node-exporter/) can be used to track all operating system metrics.
-* [postgresql\_exporter](https://github.com/wrouesnel/postgres_exporter) can be used to monitor the local stellar-core database.
+* [postgresql\_exporter](https://github.com/wrouesnel/postgres_exporter) can be used to monitor the local bantu-core database.

 ### Visualize metrics using Grafana

-Once you've configured Prometheus to scrape and store your stellar-core metrics, you will want a nice way to render this data for human consumption.
+Once you've configured Prometheus to scrape and store your bantu-core metrics, you will want a nice way to render this data for human consumption.
 Grafana offers the simplest and most effective way to achieve this.
 Installing Grafana is out of scope of this document but is a very simple process, especially when using the [prebuilt apt packages](https://grafana.com/docs/installation/debian/#apt-repository)

 We recommend that administrators import the following two dashboards into their grafana deployments:

-* [**Stellar Core Monitoring**](https://grafana.com/grafana/dashboards/10603) - shows the most important metrics, node status and tries to surface common problems.
+* [**Bantu Core Monitoring**](https://grafana.com/grafana/dashboards/10603) - shows the most important metrics, node status and tries to surface common problems.
 It's a good troubleshooting starting point
-* [**Stellar Core Full**](https://grafana.com/grafana/dashboards/10334) - shows a simple health summary as well as all metrics exposed by the `stellar-core-prometheus-exporter`.
-It's much more detailed than the _Stellar Core Monitoring_ and might be useful during in-depth troubleshooting
+* [**Bantu Core Full**](https://grafana.com/grafana/dashboards/10334) - shows a simple health summary as well as all metrics exposed by the `bantu-core-prometheus-exporter`.
+It's much more detailed than the _Bantu Core Monitoring_ and might be useful during in-depth troubleshooting